mobbyg/anet_bbs/readme.md

 - Main Menu is still hard coded in.
 Some basic commands will be put in till a BBSMENU file system is fleshed out.
 Have some ideas, but nothing coded yet.
 - User data files are still just txt files.
 Makes it easier to edit and test user related features.
 When things get further along, we'll go to sqlite db.
 - New user signup is still not going to happen till I have more of the BBS fleshed out and able to accept incoming calls.
 In the meantime, copy/paste and edit existing user files to create new users.

+August 3rd, 2023
+- Added start of text editor for BBS.